 As Python continues to grow in popularity and as the number of data scientists continues to increase, the use of Python for data science will inevitably continue to grow.
 As we advance machine learning, deep learning, and other data science tasks, we’ll likely see these advancements available for our use as libraries in Python.
 Python has been well-maintained and continuously growing in popularity for years, and many of the top companies use Python today.
 With its continued popularity and growing support, Python will be used in the industry for years to come.
 Whether you’ve been a data scientist for years or you are just beginning your data science journey, you can benefit from learning Python for data science.
 The simplicity, readability, support, community, and popularity of the language — as well as the libraries available for data cleaning, visualization, and machine learning — all set Python apart from other programming languages.
 If you aren’t already using Python for your work, give it a try and see how it can simplify your data science workflow.

 At first glance, data science seems to be just another business buzzword — something abstract and ill-defined.
 While data can, in fact, be both of these things, it’s anything but a buzzword.
 Data science and its applications have been steadily changing the way we do business and live our day-to-day lives — and considering that 90% of all of the world’s data has been created in the past few years, there’s a lot of growth ahead of this exciting field.

 So how is this all manifesting in the market?
-Here, we take a look at three real-world examples of how data science is driving business innovation across a wide range of industries.
+Here, we look at three real-world examples of how data science drives business innovation across various industries and solves complex problems.